engramic/engramic/README.md

 # Engramic: Build Apps that Answer, Learn, and Remember

 ## What is Engramic?
 Engramic is an advanced system designed to enhance AI applications with sophisticated context management and memory capabilities.
-Unlike conventional RAG implementations, Engramic goes beyond simple retrieval and response by integrating memory and learning mechanisms, enabling applications to synthisize it's data, improving it's undersanding over time.
+Unlike conventional RAG implementations, Engramic goes beyond simple retrieval and response by integrating memory and learning mechanisms, enabling applications to synthesize their data, improving it's undersanding over time.

 ## Core Features
 - **Context Management**: Maintain and utilize contextual awareness across multiple interactions.